Sex tech company Lora DiCarlo gets CES robotics award it was first denied

 That category is described on the CES site like this: "Consumer drones, consumer UAVs and other unmanned systems that are able to fly, move, or otherwise be operated from a remote location.
 May include secondary features such as photo/video recording, movement of materials, mapping, way-finding, search/rescue, or other capabilities."

-Upon realizing what type of device the Osé, nee Vela, was, the CTA revoked the award, apologizing and saying that "as the Lori (sic) DiCarlo product does not fit into any of our existing product categories and should not have been accepted for the Innovation Awards Program."
+On realizing what type of device the Osé, nee Vela, was, the CTA revoked the award, apologizing and saying that the Lora DiCarlo product "does not fit into any of our existing product categories and should not have been accepted for the Innovation Awards Program."
 The CTA went on to say that this was because "CES is a professional business show, and porn, adult toys and sex tech products are not part of the event."

+Also on Wednesday, Lora DiCarlo announced it had raised an additional $2 million in financing, bring its total investment to date to $3.2M.
+Founder and CEO Lora Haddock said in a release that she was honored by the financial show of support: "Our investors support our mission of promoting gender equity and making societal changes that benefit everyone."

-The big question that remains is whether we'll see Lora DiCarlo and more sex tech companies on the show floor at CES 2020.
+Now the big question that remains is whether we'll see Lora DiCarlo and other sex tech companies on the show floor at CES 2020.

 Pixel 3A, the cheap phone Google's needed: No water resistance and no wireless charging, but Google packs the Pixel 3A with the features that matter.